se-for-sci/se-for-sci.github.io/content/week4/functional.md

 ````
 `````

-Notice how many of them use similar terms & try to read well when chained.
+Notice how many of the languages use similar terms and try to read well when chained.
 Map (or transform for C++, odd one out here) applies a function to an iterator and returns an iterator of the returned values.
 Filter removes iterations based on the truthiness of the return value.
 And reduce (or fold) does a binary reduction (most languages also have sum for this common reduction).

 Most templating languages like Liquid and Jinja have "filters", which are applied left to right in a similar style.
 Hugo's templating system is